the most amazing woman

 "Elizabeth was filled with the Holy Spirit and cried out in a loud voice: 'Blest are you among women and blest is the Fruit of your womb.
 But who am I that the mother of my Lord should come to me?' " —Luke 1:41-43

-I, Father Al Lauer, am the founder of a religious community, the Brothers and Fathers of Pentecost.
-One of our principal patrons is Our Lady of Guadalupe.
-Our Lady of Presentation Ministries publishes One Bread, One Body.
-Presentation Ministries' retreat house, called the Paul Jansen Discipleship Center, has a chapel named after Our Lady of Guadalupe.
-Presentation Ministries is a network of over thirty small Christian communities.
+One of the principal patrons of Our Lady of Presentation Ministries is Our Lady of Guadalupe.
+Our retreat center has a chapel named after Our Lady of Guadalupe.
+We are a network of over thirty small Christian communities.
 One of our communities is named after Our Lady of Guadalupe.
 Why did the Holy Spirit lead us to so emphasize Our Lady of Guadalupe?

 Mary is the mother of God.
 Therefore, she has a very important part in God's plan of salvation.
 When Jesus hung on the cross, He gave His disciples Mary to be our mother (Jn 19:26-27).
 Jesus wants us to love His mother, who is our adoptive mother.